Sebastiaan76/truefx-downloader/README.md

 note: if you get a Traceback error regarding SSL Handshake - ensure you have the Go Daddy CA certs installed on your system ( export them from firefox ).
 If you can't be bothered doing that, you can simply change the urls in the script to be http instead of https - but then your password will be sent in the clear.

-TODOs:
-1. make it possible to select only certain currencies
-2. make it possible to select on certain years
-3. more robust error checking ( ok, some checking )

 This script is pretty hacky.
 If the truefx.com folk change things on the website html, this will likely break.
 But as-is - it works fine.

 Bulk-insert.py